maxloopinmok/weekly-report/13 - 2023 Monday October 30 to Sunday November 5.md

 # Tasks to do:
 - November 2023: Learn more from the Udemy course "Complete Tensorflow 2 and Keras Deep Learning Bootcamp"
+- November 2023: Learn more from the Udemy course "PyTorch for Deep Learning with Python Bootcamp"
 - December 2023: Learn more from the Udemy course "PyTorch Ultimate 2023: From Basics to Cutting-Edge"
 - Learn more from the Udemy course "Python for Computer Vision with OpenCV and Deep Learning"
 - Review selected books for further readings